Red Bull BC One Camp Turns Counterculture Into Community

 One thing that was exciting for me in attending, was seeing all the different kinds of people who have embraced breakdancing.
 Hip-hop receives criticism sometimes for not being inclusive of all, but lately, more and more women and members of the LGBTQIA community have taken interest in breaking and DJing.
 Because the face of hip-hop is very male, I loved seeing the special care that Red Bull took to include women with “B-girl Cypher”, an event in which the baddest ladies in the game go head to head for a title.

 Watching the b-girls dance reminded me of why I wanted to dance in the first place – I love seeing people smile.
 The energy you feel from spectators as you perform and the respect you see in their eyes after you leave the dance floor can’t be matched.
 As a young woman, I remember feeling admired for more than just being “pretty” or being “popular” when I danced.
 Dance evoked a different kind of respect from men and women alike.
 And that was the look I saw on the faces of the b-girls after they finished competing.
 JK47, after KILLING IT during the battle, walked off the dance floor looking the same way I used to feel.
 When I walked up to congratulate her, I could feel a very familiar energy, one that I had after performing and winning competitions.
-The crowd, the b-boys, and everyone was supporting the women dancers, and it made me realize just how important it was that there was so much positivity around the women who were a part of this competition.
+The crowd, the b-boys, and everyone were supporting the women dancers, and it made me realize just how important it was that there was so much positivity around the women who were a part of this competition.

 Women poppers, lockers, and b-girls are finding their own niche within the hip-hop dance community, and are flourishing as a result.
-Artists like Asia One, Dassy, and this year’s Red Bull B-Girl Cypher, JK47, are showing everyone that hip hop’s face isn’t male or female, gay or straight, or a single ethnicity.
+Artists like Asia One, Dassy, and this year’s Red Bull B-Girl Cypher winner, JK47, are showing everyone that hip hop’s face isn’t male or female, gay or straight, or a single ethnicity.
 Dance is about expression, and all are welcome if they are willing to work hard, stay focused, and become a contributing part of the community.

 So this is the whole video (before I messed up 🙃 ).
 The dope dancer next to me is @_charlotte_yun.
 She killed it all weekend!
 Blessed to take class from one of the @kinjaz, who’ve I’ve been watching on DVDs and YouTube for years.
 Thank you @mikeosong for the instruction, encouragement, and technique. 🙏🏾 @redbullbcone @redbull #bconehou #redbull #dancelife #hiphop #hiphopdance #kinjaz #houstondancers

 Hip-hop dance has spread internationally now and the community is continually growing.
-This year was the first time that the Red Bull BC One Camp was held in the United States, and the enthusiasm for the style all over the world was apparent with the appearance of Les Twins, a duo hailing from France who came up on the dance battle circuit when they were only preteens and have since toured with Beyonce, appeared in numerous dance videos, had a stint in Cirque du Soleil, and have taught countless workshops with aspiring dancers.
+This year was the first time that the Red Bull BC One Camp was held in the United States, and the enthusiasm for the style all over the world was apparent with the appearance of Les Twins, a duo hailing from France.
+Les Twins came up on the dance battle circuit when they were only preteens and have since toured with Beyonce, appeared in numerous dance videos, had a stint in Cirque du Soleil, and have taught countless workshops with aspiring dancers.
 They constantly encouraged dancers to feel the movements, not just execute them.

 Laurent, one of the members of Les Twins, stressed that one of the reasons the culture is so appealing (and that so many people want to join) is because it’s a form of dance that doesn’t insist you have a ton of money to pay for classes, you can learn from others, on the street.